 If it's a Kindle ebook you want to turn into an audiobook, after turning the VoiceOver feature on, you'll hit the home button.
 You'll then single tap to select the Kindle app, and then double tap to open it.

 Once you have your ebook open, swipe downwards on the screen with two fingers to initiate the reading.
-The Voice Over should begin reading the page you've opened your ebook to.
+The Voice Over should begin reading the page on which your ebook is open.

 Ta-da!
 You've just turned an ebook into an audio book.